Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **When: **as of design and during content writing.

 **Description: **
-Use HTML elements as they should, for that they have been made (specifications) and respect their semantics to be sure to be fully interpreted by assistive technologies.
+Use HTML elements as they should, for that they have been made (code validation and compliance with specifications) and respect their semantics to be sure to be fully interpreted by assistive technologies.

 **Checklist: **
 Pages, if required, must contain semantically relevant lists.